ElectronicRave/RP-Launcher/README.md

 ### Theme Mode

-- Long press profile icon to change theme color to Light/Dark
+- Press and hold profile icon to change theme color to Light/Dark

 If you selected Dark Mode in the Home Page, the Game List will be presented in Dark Mode as well.